bipinchaudhary28899/StreamSphere/README.md

-# YouTube Clone 🎥
+# StreamSphere 🎥

-A full-stack YouTube clone project built as a personal initiative to explore and demonstrate various modern web technologies.
+A full-stack video streaming platform built as a personal initiative to explore and demonstrate various modern web technologies.
 This project replicates core YouTube functionalities like user authentication, video uploads, search, and more.

 ## 🚀 Tech Stack